Feast on traditional Mexican cuisine this Cinco de Mayo

 1/2 teaspoon each salt and ground black pepper

-6. Preheat the oven to 350 F. Open out the pork loin and trim it neatly.
+Preheat the oven to 350 degrees.
+Open out the pork loin and trim it neatly.
 Season the pork stuffing with salt and pepper to taste.
 Spread on the surface of the meat in a neat layer, taking it right to the edges and keeping it as even as possible.

 (0) comments